crivera32/my-ping/README.md

 # my-ping
 This project is a network diagnostics ping tool.
 It is intended to run on Linux Ubuntu.

+The default ping mode is ICMP echo.
+To use TCP ping, add the --tcp flag.
+To use RST probe, add the --rstprobe flag.

 To compile, run "make myping".

 Usage: